Deep Learning Meets Adaptive Filtering: A Stein's Unbiased Risk Estimator Approach: Introduction

 The deep unrolling technique has been effectively applied to various signal processing problems, yielding significant improvements in the convergence rates of state-of-the-art iterative algorithms; see~\cite{monga2019algorithm,hershey2014deep} for a detailed explanation of deep unrolling, as well as~\cite{shlezinger2022model,zeng2022one,khobahi2021lord} for examples of deploying deep unrolling in different application areas.

 Our goal in this paper is to develop a set of algorithms able to learn the nonlinearity and step sizes of two classical adaptive filtering algorithms, namely, recursive least squares (RLS) and equivariant adaptive source separation (EASI).
-We leverage the Stein’s unbiased risk estimator (SURE) in training, which serves as a surrogate for mean squared error (MSE), even when the ground truth is unknown~\cite{Edupuganti2021}.
+We leverage Stein’s unbiased risk estimator (SURE) in training, which serves as a surrogate for mean squared error (MSE), even when the ground truth is unknown~\cite{Edupuganti2021}.
 Studies such as~\cite{metzler2018unsupervised,mardani2019degrees} have reported improved image denoising results when networks were trained with SURE loss, outperforming traditional MSE loss training.
-Similarly, SURE has been effectively used to train deep convolutional neural networks without requiring denoised ground truth X-ray data, as highlighted in~\cite{shamshad2018leveraging}.
+Similarly, SURE has been effectively used to train deep convolutional neural networks without requiring denoised ground truth, as highlighted in~\cite{metzler2018unsupervised,shamshad2018leveraging}.
 The SURE based training and the recurrent training procedure of our proposed methodology makes it a great candidate for unsupervised real-time signal processing.

-The rest of the paper is organized as follows.
-In the next section, we introduce the problem formulation for adaptive filtering-based signal estimation.
+The rest of the paper is organized in the following manner.
+In section II, we introduce the problem formulation for adaptive filtering-based signal estimation.
 In Section~\ref{sec::framework}, we propose the two deep unrolling frameworks \textit{Deep EASI} and \textit{Deep RLS} for adaptive filtering, alongside the SURE-based surrogate loss function employed for their training.
 Section~\ref{sec::numerical} details the numerical experiments used to evaluate our proposed methods, and Section~\ref{sec:conclusion} presents our concluding remarks.

 \emph{Notation:} Throughout this paper, we use bold lowercase and bold uppercase letters for vectors and matrices, respectively. $\mathbb{R}$ represents the set of real numbers. $(\cdot)^{\T}$ denotes the vector/matrix transpose.
 The identity matrix of is denoted by $\mbI$ and the trace of a matrix is denoted by $\operatorname{Tr}(.)$.